Weed Removal Weed Prevention Weedkillers

 the gym - all the bending, stretching and balancing needed to pick your way around the borders.
 Half an hour digging burns about 150 calories and although jogging for the same period would burn about 240 calories, gardening is much gentler with less risk of the long-term damage running can cause.
 The BTCV (British Trust for Conservation Volunteers) organises sessions of clearing overgrown areas called the Green Gym.
 The participants warm up with a few exercises then move on to pruning, tidying and uprooting weeds like Himalayan Balsam, Rhododendron ponticum or Japanese Knotweed.
 The cost of losing 30 pounds in weight using special diets and attending slimming clubs can be up to £4,500, so 'garden exercise' can keep you fit and save loads of money too, especially if the product of your effort is a supply of fresh vegetables.

 Recent research by two Texas universities has also shown that tending the garden exercises the brain as well, so gardeners are more organised, feel more optimistic and feel they have a better quality of life than non-gardeners.
 A study by University College London found that gardening for just twenty minutes a week can enhance mood and reduce mental stress.
 In addition the sound of the wind in the trees and the trickling of water reduces the levels of cortisol the stress hormone, so lowers blood pressure.
+Many people take 'phones or orther devices to listen to music, audio books or podcasts, but these distractions can interrupt the mental processes and prevent the more beneficial therepy that gardening can induce - mindfulness in the garden.

 Weeding is a very 'low-tech' job, the only tools required are a hand fork, a garden fork for larger specimens, and a bucket to collect the debris.